Skip to content

-IMF Raises Concerns for Fiscal Stability In the United States
+IMF Raises Concerns for Fiscal Stability in the United States

 The International Monetary Fund (IMF) recently released the fall edition of its 2018 World Economic Outlook, a periodic report examining the global economy.
 Although the report forecasts continued growth for at least the next year, broader trends indicate that many economies, both advanced and developing, can expect a slowdown in the not-so-distant future.